Article_Banner_Lobbying.webp

 How does lobbying work?

-At its core, lobbying is when an individual or a collective shares their opinions on an issue with government officials, with an aim to influence policy.
+At its core, lobbying is when an individual or a collective shares their opinions on an issue with government officials, with the aim of influencing policy.
 Conventional lobbying involves companies engaging professional lobbying firms to execute lobby campaigns.
-But as lobbying practices have evolved due to technology and the diversification of lobbying channels, the scope of what it means to ‘lobby’ has widened.
+However, as lobbying practices have evolved due to technology and the diversification of lobbying channels, the scope of what it means to ‘lobby’ has widened.
 It is now common for non-profits, industry groups and companies to directly launch lobbying campaigns.

-The means of lobbying ranges widely, from more traditional approaches such as directly engaging with politicians, to funding academic papers that support a policy stance or shaping public perception through social media campaigns.
+The means of lobbying range widely, from more traditional approaches, such as directly engaging with politicians, to funding academic papers that support a policy stance or shaping public perception through social media campaigns.
 Modern lobbyists usually adopt a combination of these approaches.
 Here are a few of the common approaches used to lobby:

 Industry-funded research